daniel-needham/daniel-needham/README.md

 **`Computer Science and Artificial Intelligence Student`**

-I am a second year student at the University of Sussex - currently looking for **summer internship opportunities** for 2023!
+I am a final year student at the University of Sussex - currently looking for **graduate jobs** for 2024!

 ---